systemctl status wazuh-manager

 run_as: false

-This error shows a mismatch between the Wazuh server and the Wazuh dashboard versions.
+This error shows a mismatch in the versions of the Wazuh server and the Wazuh dashboard.

 The Wazuh server and the Wazuh dashboard must run the same major and minor versions.
 For example:

-Check out how to upgrade Wazuh in our upgrade guide.
+Check out how to upgrade the Wazuh components in our upgrade guide.

 Saved objects store data for later use, including dashboards, visualizations, maps, index patterns, and more.

-This message indicates that there is a problem loading the information of an index pattern which should be stored in a saved object, but the dashboard is unable to find it.
+This message indicates a problem loading the information of an index pattern, which should be stored in a saved object, but the Wazuh dashboard cannot find it.

 Remediation

-The dashboard initializes the saved objects with the index definitions when it starts, so the suggested solution is to restart the service to initialize the saved objects again.
+The Wazuh dashboard initializes saved objects with their index definitions when it starts, so the suggested solution is to restart the service to initialize the saved objects again.

 # systemctl restart wazuh-dashboard